hollyhoward78/ask-holly-how/_pages/about.md

 ---
 layout: about
-lead-introduction: Ask Holly How is a business consultancy founded on the principle that successful entrepreneurship resides at the intersection of self-evolution, business growth, and the creative pursuit.
+lead-introduction: Ask Holly How is a culture-first business consultancy founded on the principle that successful entrepreneurship resides at the intersection of self-evolution, business growth, and the creative pursuit.
 introduction: >-
   Holly works with Creative Entrepreneurs who are building locally and growing globally.
 They are risk takers by nature, with an expansive mindset for